By Michael Guss, Class of 2012

 Faculty Peer Reviewed

 For thousands of years, humans have been fascinated with the idea of slowing and perhaps even reversing the process of aging.
-From Ponce de León to modern research …
+From Ponce de León to modern …

 By Suzanne MacFarland, MS4